Iraq–Turkey relations: 1958–1990

 Iraqi regime and its foreign politics changed after the coup d'état in 1958.
 As well as Iraq, Turkey had undergone a coup d'état in 1960.
 The army took control of the government, prepared and constituted a new, more democratic, constitution, then re-established the democratic process again.
 Turkey's relations with other Middle Eastern countries affected its relations with Iraq during the 40s and 50s.
 After the coup d'état, Turkish foreign policy shifted into a new era, which is not strictly pro-Western and is extremely dominated by NATO.
 Turkey considered Middle Eastern countries' concerns in its foreign policy making in this era and had better relations with the Middle Eastern countries.
 In 1976, the Turkish president Fahri Korutürk visited Baghdad.

 Petrol trade

 Turkey's new foreign policy strategy during the 60s and 70s showed its benefits during the oil crisis of 1973.
 OPEC countries declared that Turkey's oil supply would not be limited.
-Moreover, in August 1973 a petroleum pipeline project between Turkey and Iraq was started, Kirkuk–Yumurtalik, and the project became real on 3 January 1977.
+Moreover, in August 1973 a petroleum pipeline project between Turkey and Iraq was started, Kirkuk–Yumurtalık, and the project became real on 3 January 1977.
 The pipeline was supplying 2/3 of Turkey's petrol demand.